PeterSolo/Java-back-end-JavaEE-Web-App-/README.md

-This project a JavaEE project that demonstrates how to build a back-end based on Java.
+This project is a JavaEE project that demonstrates how to build a back-end based on Java.
 The back-end is the main part of this project.
 The Webpages are downloaded from online.
 Requirements:
 1. Java IDE with any server plugin installed(eg. Glassfish server)